Skeleton Garden Menu: Main Skeletons Skeleton Garden Skeleton Flowers Skeleton Tree

 The Scene in Black Light

 So the redesign of the tree included fluorescent painted skeleton parts.
 After attaching these and testing it in my garage, I realized the tree itself would fade into the background, so I wound up dusting it with orange fluorescent paint.
 You can read in detail how the tree was created on the Skeleton Garden Skeleton Tree web page.
 The worker actually hid inside the tree and scared people as they came around it from the back.
-I figured the other area, being so brightly lit, would distract The Other Side of the Tree Area
+I figured the other area, being so brightly lit, would distract

 The Other side of the Tree Area - See the Open Part of the Tree?